Ryan M. Black, Attorney at Law

 Schedule I contains drugs which have a high potential for abuse, along with having no medical use, or which are completely unsafe for medical use even with strict medical supervision.
 Schedule I contains things like opiates, hallucinogenic drugs, or opium derivatives.

 Schedule II contains a long, long, long, list of specific substances you are not allowed to possess in Idaho.
 Schedule II holds those drugs which do have a medical use, and which can cause severe health problems if abused.
 This includes opium, codeine, dihydroetorphine, hydrocodone, morphine, oxycodone, opium poppy, coca leaves, any derivative of coca leaves, and dozens more substances.
-For the complete list, visit the legislature’s website click here.
+For the complete list, visit the legislature's website.

 Schedule III drugs are those that are less likely to be abused than Schedule I or II drugs.
 They generally have accepted medical uses and can result in low to moderate dependence or high psychological dependence when used improperly and without a prescription.